seancorfield/honeysql/doc/getting-started.md

 ## Functional Helpers

-In addition to the hash map (and vectors) approach of building SQL queries with raw Clojure data structures, a namespace full of helper functions is also available.
+In addition to the hash map (and sequences) approach of building SQL queries with raw Clojure data structures, a namespace full of helper functions is also available.
 These functions are generally variadic and threadable: